|UCAS code||See course options||Duration|

 A typical week

 You will be studying between one and two subjects at any one time (or up to three subjects in your third year) so in any given week you are likely to have one to two tutorials of an hour each (in a group of two to four students) and be asked to write an essay for each tutorial.
 Lectures are often regarded as an optional extra, with the tutorial system being our core form of teaching.
 On average, most students will go to two to three hours of lectures (or seminars for third year options) each week.
-Most of your working time (we anticipate the workload is 45 hours per week) will be devoted to reading, thinking, and writing your essays in preparation for the tutorial.
+Most of your working time (we anticipate the workload is 45 hours per week) will be devoted to reading, thinking, and writing your essays in preparation for the tutorials.

 Tutorials are usually 2-4 students and a tutor.
 Classes, which are generally organised by individual colleges, are usually 6-10 students.
 Seminars for second-year Jurisprudence mini-options and third-year optional courses generally involve groups of no more than 30 students but may on occasion exceed that number if the seminar covers more than one option.
 Most tutorials, classes, and lectures are delivered by staff who are tutors in their subject.
 Many are world-leading experts with years of experience in teaching and research.
 Some teaching may also be delivered by postgraduate students who are usually studying at doctorate level.